 In exchange for the duties listed above, BC Parks will:

-the cost of a flight in and out of the park, the park host will
+- Share cost of a flight in and out of the park

-- provide a BC Parks Host cabin, free of charge, in Coldfish Lake camp.
+- Provide a fully equipped cabin, free of charge, in Coldfish Lake camp.

-- allow use of a BC Parks boat, motor and canoe on Coldfish Lake.
+- Provide use of a BC Parks boat, motor and canoe on Coldfish Lake.

-- Park Hosts must be available to commit to three to four week sessions for dates in July, August and September.
+- Available to commit to three to four week sessions for dates in July, August and September.

 - A satisfactory Criminal Record Check is mandatory for all Hosts.